 Career adaptability is created through a system of pathways that connect employment opportunities and advancement.
-Through career adaptability, workers gain skills such as decision making, planning, exploration, and confidence.
-These skills allow workers to master vocational transitions as they continue developing in their careers (Hirschi, 2009, pg.
+Gaining skills in decision making, planning, exploration, and confidence allows workers to master vocational transitions as they continue developing in their careers (Hirschi, 2009, pg.
 3).
-The United States is currently spending about $400 billion a year on post-secondary education; however, this spending is not seen as productive because of the misalignment of the skills from schools to the workforce (Austin, Mellow, Rosin, Seltzer, 2012).
-Career adaptability would align the skills learned in schools and shift to the skills needed in the workforce.
+Currently, the U.S. spends an estimated $400 billion a year on post-secondary education; however, there is a misalignment of post-secondary skills between schools and the workforce (Austin, Mellow, Rosin, Seltzer, 2012).
+Career adaptability would carry these skills to the workforce.

-In order to receive proper education and training, a worker must gain portable and stackable credentials to help increase career adaptability.
-Portable credentials allow workers’ qualifications to be recognized across the country and follows them if they change locations.
-Stackable credentials allow a worker to specialize and master a certain area.
-In the United States, 51% of post-secondary programs take less than a year and 41% take between one and two years (Austin, Mellow, Rosin, Seltzer, 2012).
-The short period needed for training allows the programs to be easy to complete.
-This allows students to enter the job market at an accelerated rate and accumulate an individual’s qualifications.
+Workers gain portable, stackable credentials through proper education and training.
+These credentials also allow workers’ qualifications to accumulate, are recognized across the country, and follow workers if they change locations.
+In the U.S., 51% of post-secondary programs take less than a year and 41% take between one and two years (Austin, Mellow, Rosin, Seltzer, 2012).
+Short training periods make career adaptability programs efficient, and once completed, students enter the job market at accelerated rates.

-Lower-skilled adults, high school students, disconnected students, veterans, and incumbent workers can earn the skills needed in the workforce through the career adaptability learned with stackable credentials.
-According to the U.S. Department of Labor, stackable credentials allow an individual to become more educated; therefore, the individual strengthens the workforce leading to a positive change in the entire economy (Ganzglass, 2014, pg.
+Through career adaptability, lower-skilled workers, high school students, disconnected youth, and veterans can earn workforce-ready credentials.
+According to the U.S. Department of Labor, stackable credentials allow an individual to become more educated.
+Therefore, the individual strengthens the workforce, leading to a positive change in the entire economy (Ganzglass, 2014, pg.
 2).

 Austin, J., Mellow, G., Rosin, M., and Seltzer, M. (November 28, 2012).
 Portable, Stackable Credentials: A New Education Model for Industry-Specific Career Pathways.
 McGraw-Hill Research Foundation.
 Retrieved from https://jfforg-prod-prime.s3.amazonaws.com/media/documents/Portable_Stackable_Credentials.pdf